Soccer-Lawyer lambasts 'trial by media' in Maradona case

 According to the report, a medical board formally appointed to investigate his death concluded that several members of his medical team acted in an "inappropriate, deficient and reckless manner," and said he was not properly monitored before he died.

-That report, shared with Reuters and other media outlets last week, is due to be presented to prosecutors in Buenos Aires on Monday.
+That report, shared with Reuters and other media outlets last week, was presented to prosecutors in Buenos Aires on Monday.

 No charges have yet been brought in the case and the lawyer for Maradona's psychiatrist said selective leaking was undermining the legal process.